Margaret Street Renovation

 Clearing the Way

-When we decided to remodel our home, we knew it would involve significant demolition, but seeing it unfold in real time was rather humbling.
 In a little under a week, walls came down, floors were pulled up and the kitchen and bathroom were stripped to their studs.
-It was bittersweet but really exciting to peel back her layers and reveal what lay behind the walls.
+It was bittersweet, but really exciting to peel back her layers and reveal what lay behind the walls.

-Along the way, as would be typical with any renovation, we uncovered an unexpected issue – improperly supported structural beams in the kitchen ceiling, leaving the back half of the second floor resting, almost entirely, on the bay window.
-But wait – the surprises didn’t stop there!
+Along the way, as would be typical with any renovation, we discovered an unexpected issue – improperly supported structural beams in the kitchen ceiling, leaving the back half of the second floor resting, almost entirely, on the bay window.

-We also discovered asbestos flooring in the kitchen and main hallway, lead pipes tucked away in the basement, cloth-wrapped electrical wiring upstairs and our chimney was missing its liner and had a flue box that was rotting away.
-Each find came with its own moment of panic, but it reinforced the necessity to bring our home up-to-date; We’re merely grateful to have caught those issues in conjunction with the renovation, before they could cause real harm or extensive damage.
+Each find came with its own moment of panic, but it reinforced the necessity to bring our home up-to-date.
+We’re merely grateful to have caught those issues in conjunction with the renovation, before they could cause real harm or extensive damage.

 For more detailed information about our demolition process, please visit White Crane’s “Inside This Remodel” Project Page.